lynndylanhurley/ng-token-auth/README.md

   });
   ~~~

-* **auth:logout-success** - broadcast after user is successfully logged out.
+* **auth:logout-success** - broadcast after user is successfully logged out using the `$auth.signOut` method.
 This event does not contain a message.

   **Example**:
   ~~~javascript